Skip to main content

 • Over 400 community members currently in HIV/AIDS support groups

-• Treated 1251 patients through our summer medical camps, ranging in age from 3 weeks to 90 years old
+• Treated 1,251 patients through summer medical camps in 2012, ranging in age from 3 weeks to 90 years old

-• Support groups adopt income-generating activities, such as goat keeping, poultry rearing, and gardening
+• Support groups adopt income-generating activities, such as goat keeping, poultry rearing, mat making, and gardening

 • School health clubs in 7 schools (both primary and secondary schools)